British Rowing has renewed their support for the All-Party Parliamentary Group for Rowing.

 British Rowing is responsible for the development of rowing in England, both indoor and on water, and the training and selection of rowers to represent Great Britain.
 British Rowing aims to lead, enable and inspire excellence at all levels, and promote the positive impact of rowing for all.

 The Group will hear from British Rowing Chief Executive, Andy Parkinson, and newly appointed Director of Performance, Brendan Purcell, at it’s next meeting in Parliament on 5 June, as the GB Rowing Team build towards the Tokyo 2020 Olympic and Paralympic Games.

-Group Co-Chair and Member of Parliament for Hendon, Dr Matthew Offord MP, said “I am pleased to announce that British Rowing have agreed to renew their support for the All-Party Parliamentary Rowing Group.
+Group Co-Chair and Member of Parliament for Hendon, Dr Matthew Offord MP, said “I am pleased to announce that British Rowing have agreed to renew their support for the All-Party Parliamentary Group for Rowing.
 British Rowing do excellent work to promote the sport across the country, and I hope that further success at the 2020 Olympic and Paralympic Games will once again illustrate that we are the world’s leading rowing nation.”

-British Rowing Chief Executive Officer, Andy Parkinson, said “we are delighted to renew our support for the All-Party Parliamentary Rowing Group.
+British Rowing Chief Executive Officer, Andy Parkinson, said “we are delighted to renew our support for the All-Party Parliamentary Group for Rowing.
 The Group plays an important role in supporting rowing in Westminster, Whitehall and across the United Kingdom.
 I look forward to continuing to work closely with MPs and Peers to promote the good work that is done in the sport, and raise and challenge issues at all levels of rowing.”